cybercommons/cybercom-cookiecutter/README.md

 	broker_user [quser]:
 	broker_pass [qpass]:

-RabbitMQ: Broker Default host and ports - Message broker virtual host, username, and password.
+Queue Tasks: Github Organization, Repo, and Branch.
+Default will give you generic tasks with test add task.

 	queue_tasks_org [cybercommons]:
 	queue_tasks_repo [cybercomq]:
 	queue_tasks_branch [master]:

-Queue Tasks: Github Organization, Repo, and Brach.
-Default will give you generic tasks with test add task.
+Celery Concurrency: The number of concurrent tasks that can run simultaneously.

 	celery_concurrency [8]:

-Celery Concurrency
+Docker: The docker_worker and docker_username are only used when celery tasks are going to create a sister/brother docker container.
+This is configured in cybercom_up file in the run directory.
+The docker_worker is the host where the docker container will be created.
+The docker_username is a user with ssh keys and has privledges to run docker commands. ssh keys are not setup and must be done to allow ssh to docker worker.

 	docker_worker [example.oscer.ou.edu]:
 	docker_username [mstacy]:

-Docker: The docker_worker and docker_username are only used when celery tasks are going to create a sister/brother docker container to execute task. docker_worker is where the docker container will be created.
-The docker_username is a user with ssh keys and has privledges to run docker command. ssh keys are not setup and must be done to allow ssh to docker worker.
+Application Install Directory: This is a work around for finding the current application install directory (install location).
+CookieCutter does have this capability, but for some reason could not figure out how to set an additional template parameter or access within template.

 	application_install_directory [/opt]:

-Application Install  Directory: This is a work around for the current install directory of cookiecutter.
-CookieCutter does have this capability, but for some reason could not figure out how to set an additional template parameter or access within template.

 ######2) Build API Docker Container